 For a two finger double tap, hold one finger down and then double tap with a second finger.

 If no external keyboard is connected, the pinch gesture shows and hides the onscreen keyboard.
-When an external keyboard is connected, the pinch gesture enables/disables inputs from the external keyboard.
+When an external keyboard is connected the inputs from the external keyboard is enaled by default.

 /var/mobile/Library/ScummVM/Savegames/ if the device is jailbroken, or